everx-labs/ton-labs-contracts/solidity/depool/README.md

 ### For Rust Node

+1. Check that the DePool address is specified in the in the `/ton-node/configs/depool.addr` file in your validator node files and matches your current DePool address.
+2. Check that the validator wallet address is specified in the `/ton-node/configs/${VALIDATOR_NAME}.addr` file
+3. Check that the validator wallet keys are saved to the `/ton-node/configs/keys/msig.keys.json` file
-Refer to [this document](https://docs.ton.dev/86757ecb2/v/0/p/7991ca-run-rust-validator/t/93fdbd) for Rust node troubleshooting.
+4. Refer to [this document](https://github.com/tonlabs/rustnet.ton.dev#troubleshooting) for Rust node troubleshooting.

 ## 4. DePool function terminates with error in TONOS-CLI